 - Note – have a look at the comment below from Stealthy Wealth.
 A Top 40 index tracker is not even weighted between all companies and can have in excess of 20% invested in just one company and over 40% invested in just 3 companies.
 Thus it’s not so good for diversification if you choose this as your only ETF.
 You do however get an evenly weighted Top 40 ETF’s which are evenly distributed.

 ETF’s are a great way for a new investor to start investing.
-I like to use EasyEquities as they have a super easy platform, they’re transparent about all the fees involved and their fees are very reasonable compared to other companies.
+If you want to learn more on how to trade ETFs in South Africa, take a look at EasyEquities.
+They have a super easy platform, are transparent about all the fees involved and their fees are very reasonable compared to other companies.
+There’s a bunch of South African ETFs to look at!